ISEL-DEETC/quickfaas-essentials/executables/README.md

 ```
 java -jar QuickFaaS-Auth-1.0-fat.jar
 ```
 You will be prompt with several options of cloud providers to choose from.
-After, the application will try to redirect you to the provider's authentication webpage using your default browser.
+The application will then try to redirect you to the provider's authentication webpage using your default browser.
 The authentication process relies on the OAuth 2.0 protocol.
 The application will never have access to your credentials.
 You will, however, be requested to grant access to a certain number of scopes that are required for the application to work as expected.

 After a successful authentication, an access token will be provided.
 You will be asked for this token to be inserted in the `func-deployment.json` file to enable FaaS deployments.